felixbouleau/rss-summary/README.md

 -   **`feeds.yml`:** Defines the list of source RSS feeds to monitor.
 -   **`prompt.j2`:** A Jinja2 template file used to construct the prompt sent to the LLM for summarization.

-## Running Locally with `uv`
+## Alternative: Running Locally with `uv`

-You can also run the script directly using `uv` if you prefer not to use Docker.
+If you prefer not to use Docker, you can run the script directly using `uv`.

 **Prerequisites:**
 - Python 3.x